About Me

 I play and compose music sometimes!
 You can check out my music youtube channel.

-- [March 2025]: I did the music & audio for an alternative controller video game, Sashimi Slayer, which is exhibiting at alt.ctrl.GDC in San Francisco this March 19-21!
-Learn more about the game and our team here!
-And vote on our game here :)
+I did the music & audio for an alternative controller video game, Sashimi Slayer; you can download the game from steam as well as learn more about the game and our team!

 Powered by Jekyll and Minimal Light theme.